 Virtual meetings and participation are clearly dependent on technology and an individual’s ability to access this.
 A large majority of governors and trustees will have access to an internet enabled device such as a PC, laptop and tablet, some of which will have built in cameras and microphones.
 Smartphones also support the function for both video and voice conferencing.
 If users don’t have any of the above hardware, then it might be permissible for them to dial into the meeting; however, this might attract a charge for the call which should be checked with the appropriate call provider.

 In terms of software, there are various systems on the market to aid virtual meetings and conferencing.
-Schools tend to have their chosen software, for example, in Bolton we have found that Zoom and Skype/Microsoft Teams seem to be the most popular.
-Following requests from our boards and schools, we have provided some instructions on how to use the Zoom software and set up school account, the Microsoft Teams guidance will follow.
+Schools tend to have their chosen software, for example, in Bolton we have found that Zoom and Microsoft Teams seem to be the most popular.
+Following requests from our boards and schools, we have provided some instructions on how to use both the Microsoft Teams and Zoom software and set up an account, which may be downloaded below.
 Please note that Bolton Governance Services does not endorse or guarantee any particular platform or software.

 Technology – Top Tips